Lilla-Kavecsanszki/downwarddog/README.md

 **Logout**

-Once the user is signed in, they will see the "Logout" button on their navigation bar and they can easily log out by simply clicking on it.
-Upon clicking the link, a confirmation prompt will appear, and the user can complete the sign-out process by clicking the "Sign Out" button on the page.
+Once the user is signed in, they will see the 'Logout' button on their navigation bar and they can easily log out by simply clicking on it.
+Upon clicking the link, a confirmation prompt will appear, and the user can complete the sign-out process by clicking the 'Sign Out' button on the page.
 A reassurring message will pop in again in green, informing the user that they have indeed signed out.

 ![Logout](README_docs/images/logout.png "logout")